 Honestly speaking, Pakistan does not have a council, committee or even a decent union that oversees thousands of low-wage workers working on precious garments across the country.
 I have heard and seen all sorts of experiences and stories of varying degrees while shopping at almost all designer labels in the country.
 There are only a handful of designers and brands I endorse because in dealing with them I saw transparency.
 Misha Lakhani, touted to be one of them, is in the forefront of this new fashion world curve.
 I hope more designers follow “suit”.

 One way I know Misha Lakhani as a brand is ethical and sustainable is in seeing her designs.
 She goes for modern cuts fused with minimal traditional hand-work, which is very time-consuming.
 One thing I hate about Pakistani fashion is the amount of hand-done embroidery on it.
 This expectation brings in a host of problems where the prices are low and the demand is high, leading to worker abuse like no other.
-But designer brands like Farah Talib Aziz, Elan, Sana Safinaz, Tena Durrani, and Nida Azwer manage their creative and marketing outputs in such a way so that doesn’t happen.
+But designer brands like Farah Talib Aziz, Elan, Sana Safinaz, or Tena Durrani manage their creative and marketing outputs in such a way so that doesn’t happen.
 Whether it is high wages, use of high-quality fabrics with minimal embroidery, incorporating machine embroidery or taking a few orders at a time, these designer labels for a fact are shortlisted in my book as being conscious of ethical and sustainable work standards.

 Misha Lakhani’s Miraka